Redesign of library guides website

 3. Which navigation pattern is more usable?

 I led a series of A/B testing in the library to test each version on desktop and mobile.
-We spoke with 11 participants for desktop and 11 for mobile, with 5 viewing Version A (no top navigation) and 6 viewing Version B (original top navigation) for each interface.
-We recruited random individuals at the library, selecting 21 students and 1 staff member.
+We recruited 22 passersby in the library, randomly selecting 21 students and 1 staff member.
+11 participants used the desktop version and 11 used mobile, with 5 viewing Version A (no top navigation) and 6 viewing Version B (original top navigation) for each interface.

 Version A without top navigation menu